Mondonno/algorithms/README.md

 ## Algorithms
-Popular algorithms, mostly everyone known and some created on my own
+Algorithms stuff created on my own, grabbed from some resources and all of them are putted here.

 ## How?